compuphase/pawn/readme.md

 # Getting started
 The first question is: what do you need?
-If you are using Microsoft Windows, download the Pawn toolkit as a self-extracting setup file; this gives everything that you need to get started:
+If you are using Microsoft Windows, download the Pawn toolkit as a self-extracting setup file (see https://www.compuphase.com/pawn/); this gives everything that you need to get started:
 *  binaries for Win32
 *  full source of all tools/libraries
 *  documentation (Adobe Acrobat format)